cyber-defence-campus/mole/README.md

 **_Mole_** is a *Binary Ninja* plugin designed to identify **interesting paths** in binaries.
 It performs **static backward slicing** on variables using *Binary Ninja*'s [*Medium Level Intermediate Language* (*MLIL*)](https://docs.binary.ninja/dev/bnil-mlil.html) in its *Static Single Assignment* (*SSA*) form.

-A **path** refers to the flow of data between a defined source and sink.
+In *Mole*, a **path** refers to the flow of data between a defined source and sink.
 What constitutes an "interesting" path depends on the analysis goals.
 For instance, when searching for **vulnerabilities**, one might look for paths where untrusted inputs (sources) influence sensitive operations (sinks) in potentially dangerous ways.

-*Mole* can be used both within the **_Binary Ninja UI_**, as well as in **headless mode** for large-scale analysis.

 The following list highlights some of its current **features**:
+- **Operation Mode**: *Mole* can be run either within *Binary Ninja*'s UI or in headless mode.
+Headless modes is particularly useful for scripted analysis across a large number of binaries.
+Conversely, using *Mole* within the UI is ideal for closely investigating detected paths.
 - **Inter-Procedural Variable Slicing**: *Mole* supports slicing *MLIL variables* across function boundaries - a task that presents several challenges.
 For instance, statically determining a function's effective caller(s) is often difficult or even impossible.
 As a result, the implemented approach is an approximation.
 While not perfect, it performs reasonably well across a wide range of practical scenarios.
 - **Basic Pointer Analysis**: *Mole* currently implements a simplified strategy for tracking pointer usage.
 Like inter-procedural slicing, this approach is a simplification with inherent limitations.
 Nevertheless, it performs well in many practical cases and is planned to be improved in future versions.
 - **Path Identification**: